Psyche, spirit or soul?

 And I am contrasting this with how Kit and I behaved...or rather, the effect of ignoring the power of Eros, of denigrating Eros, and then crucifying each other.

-When I think of Kit, I think of Bruno with a nail hammered through his tongue to prevent him from talking.
-When I think of Kit I think of how righteous moral outrage closes ideas, thinking, creativity and joy, down...there is a cruelty wrapped up as protection, there is fear and lunacy.
+When I think of Kit, I think of Bruno, a nail hammered through his tongue to prevent him from talking.
+When I think of Kit I think of righteous moral outrage empowering and transmitting fear; how ideas, thinking, creativity and joy were reflected as danger in those sessions.

 Comments